backend_setup.py

 Immutable State Management and Provider Isolation

 Establishing a reliable state backend is foundational.
-Engineers must implement versioned storage with concurrency controls to prevent race conditions.
-Review the core architectural guidelines in Python IaC Fundamentals & Strategy to align provider selection with governance standards.
-State corruption from concurrent writes causes irreversible drift; always enforce strict locking.
+Engineers must implement versioned remote storage with concurrency controls to prevent race conditions.
+State corruption from concurrent writes causes irreversible drift—always enforce strict locking before any team begins parallel development.
+Review Python IaC Fundamentals & Strategy to align provider selection with governance standards.

 # backend_setup.py